renderedghost/myspotifyplaylists/README.md

 3. Add http://localhost:3000/callback as a Redirect URI in your Spotify App settings.

-4. Copy the Client ID and Client Secret from your Spotify App settings and add them to a .env file at the root of the project:
+4. Copy the Client ID and Client Secret from your Spotify App settings and add them, along with a cache duration to a `.env` file at the root of the project:

 ```
 CLIENT_ID=<your-client-id>